muddukrishna96/objectdetection_tracking_counting_MVP/README.md

-# 🍫 Factory Chocolate Counting System
+#  Factory Counting System MVP

 A real-time computer vision system for counting chocolates and bottles on conveyor belts using YOLO object detection and tracking.